ogrummy/controlnetwork/README.md

 # controlnetwork
-this soft can help u find a scans inside ur local network and send info into ur tg
+this soft can help u find a scans inside ur local network if somebody make tcp scan with nmap or something like this and send info into ur tg

 so first u need to create ur tg bot with botfather later copy ur api into a conf.py